 So What’s Next?

+Play!
 I am experimenting!
 I am playing with wet cyanotype and applying the cyanotype process to other surfaces.
 Last week I played with cyanotype on eggshells.
 I am also playing with wet cyanotype, experimenting with toning and colouring the cyanotype prints, and mixing other wet and dry elements into the exposures for interesting results.
 Watch this space … I’ll document more experiments over time.

 I am running 1 and 2 day cyanotype workshops in Maleny, up in the Sunshine Coast Hinterland.
 In these workshops you will learn how to create your cyanotypes, with the focus on photogram cyanotypes, and you leave armed with a shopping list of what to buy where so you can continue to play with cyanotype at home or in your own studio.